eqrion/blog/content/post/generating-c-bindings-for-rust-crates-with-cbindgen.md

 6. Configuration to disable or enable any of the above if desired :)
 7. Annotation system to override the configuration for a specific item

-`cbindgen` is very configurable, so there is most likely something helpful for your unique case.
+`cbindgen` is very configurable, so it can most likely provide something helpful for your unique case.
 And if there isn't feel free to file an issue or open a PR.

 ## Future Work

-Right now `cbindgen` is good at generating bindings for an already existing and correct FFI.
+Right now `cbindgen` is good at generating bindings for an already existing FFI.

-There are definitely improvements to be made on that front, but what gets me excited is about the ability to codegen a correct FFI for idiomatic Rust code.
+There are definitely improvements to be made on that front, but what gets me excited is the possibility of generating a correct FFI for Rust code.

 1. What if we could get a class definition from a struct and impl?
 2. What if we could expose Rust's tagged union with a wrapper class?